Jenna Lyons Told Us What Her Go-To Paint Colors Are—And How to Maximize Their Effect

 A huge chandelier, an unexpected color, and a dramatically scaled piece of furniture are Lyons’s longtime go-tos.
 In her Instagram series, “Rinse & Reuse,” she showed the evolution of her crystal fixture.
 It lived in her Brooklyn bedroom in 2005 and moved to her SoHo dining space in 2015.
 “Some of my best investments are still with me, and have been with me for 15-plus years,” says Lyons.
 “I have a Paul McCobb coffee table that I purchased 20-some-odd years ago, and I changed the top to a Fior di Bosco marble slab,” she adds.

 And yes, books are considered art.
-“Good vintage art, architecture, and photography books often have more character and elegant spines,” she notes.
-Lyons also recommends taking postcards or images from old books and putting them in a quality frame.
+“Good vintage art, architecture, and photography books often have more character and elegant spines,” notes Lyons.
+She also recommends taking postcards or images from old books and putting them in a quality frame.
 “It can really elevate the look of a piece,” she adds.